bgibson72/hyprland-rice/README.md

 # hypr-dotfiles

-my Arch Hyprland dotfiles
+My Arch Hyprland Dotfiles

-These are my personal Hyprland dotfiles.
-I am switching to NixOS, but in the event I want to come back to Arch, they're here, safe.
+These are my Hyprland dotfiles.
+There are many like them, but these are mine.